We secured just over 200 tickets for the premiere, but by the time the night unfolded, nearly 240 people filled the room.

 Friends, family, artists, collaborators, and members of Chicago’s creative community came together to celebrate the story behind Scala.

 The room was packed with energy.
-Artists Edra Soto and Dan Sullivan were surrounded by family, friends, and supporters from the art world.
-Collaborators from Builder Growth IO, Doc6 Collective, Bob McGurder, and so many others who helped shape this project were all in attendance.
+Artists Edra Soto and Dan Sullivan were surrounded by family, friends, architects, structural engineers, fabricators, and supporters from across Chicago’s creative community.

 If a building can be made,